Grimnak/LoZGame/etc/Code Reviews/Sprint3/Readability Reviews/PlayerCollisionHandler.cs Review.md

-# Code Functionality Review
+# Code Readability Review

 ### Author: Sammy Lisa

-### Date: 3/6/2020
+### Date: 3/6/20

 ### Sprint No.: 3

-### File Name: ./LoZGame/Collisions/PlayerCollisionHandler.cs
+### File Name: ./LoZGame/Collisions/CollisionDetection.cs

 ### File Author Name: Eric Henderson

 ### Time Taken to Review: 15 minutes

-### Comments on Quality:
+###  Comments on What is Readable
-- good use of reusable methods with the DeterminePushBack() and DeterminePushDirection().
-They are intuitive and clean.
-- very few instances of hardcoding (although they are still there).
-- appropriate use of the physics location, velocity, and acceleration fields.

-### Potential Change to improve functionality
-- consider getting rid of the collisionSide parameter in some methods, as well as the unused door collision handler method as they aren't needed.
-	- this is very feasible, but I understand that these params and the method are there for consistency.
+- the functions are split in a very intuitive way, with each game object's collisions being cycled through.
+- the dirty work of collision detection is separated into another class (CollisionEssentials), allowing for this class to be organized in a simple manner.
+- variables, methods, and class names are appropriately named so that I can understand what's going on with no comments needed.